atoff/vatsim-stand-status/README.md

 Stand status accepts two types of stand data input:

-####1.
-CSV Data File
+#### 1. CSV Data File

-Stand data can be read into the library via a CSV file, an example of which can be found in the `tests/Fixtures/SampleData/egkkstands.csv`.
+Stand data can be read into the library via a CSV file, an example of which can be found in `tests/Fixtures/SampleData/egkkstands.csv`.

 You can load in a CSV file's data like so:
 ```php
     $standStatus->loadStandDataFromCSV('path/to/data.csv');
 ```

-The first row is reserved for headers.
-The order of which should be ID, Latitude and Longitude.
+The first row can be used for headers if you so wish.

+ The order of the data should be `ID, Latitude, Longitude`.

 * In the ID column is the stand name.
 This can be text, such as "42L", and doesn't just have to be a number.
 * In the Latitude and Longitude columns should be the stand's latitude and longitude coordinate respectively.
 Current supported formats are: